 Once you land at Tenerife South, the drive to Puerto de la Cruz takes just a little over an hour.
 Our Jet2 Holiday included free transfers to and from the hotel from the airport by coach.
 But you could easily hire a car and drive yourself, which would let you explore more of the island.

 When you reach Puerto de la Cruz, the Sol Costa Atlantis is just a short walk from the seafront.
 It’s location is ideal for exploring the city, but still in a fairly quiet setting.

 So you shouldn’t be disturbed too much late at night!

 Checking in at the Sol Costa Atlantis was very straightforward.
 Our Jet2 Holiday was on a bed and breakfast basis, staying in a standard Sol room.

-The hotel receptionist also asked if we’d like to upgrade to a more expensive room.
+The hotel receptionist also asked if I’d like to upgrade to a more expensive room.
 You can do this when booking your holiday but it was nice to have the option on check in as well.

 Check out is at midday, but they are able to store your luggage securely if you are leaving Puerto de la Cruz later than that.

 The receptionist quickly ran through some of the other facilities in the hotel.
 She also showed us where to find details of when our pick up would be on departure day.